prasko/parallel-adwt/README.md

 Parallel ADWT (adaptive discrete wavelet transformation)
 ========================================================

-This is the main repository for development od parallel JPEG2000 compression algorithm.

-The project is the thesis for my B. Sc. diploma in University of Zagreb, Faculty of Electrical Engineering and Computing (FER), and as such is not currently open for contribution.
+The project is the thesis for my B. Sc. diploma in University of Zagreb, Faculty of Electrical Engineering and Computing (FER), and is not currently open for contribution.

-When I graduate, the project will change it's status to open, if someone is interested in working with it.

 About the project
 -----------------

-The goal of the project is to succesfully implement 2D ADWT on both NVIDIA CUDA and CPU platforms.

-ADWT is currently developed and imlemented in Matlab by Damir Sersic and Ana Sovic on Department of Electronic Systems and Information Processing, Faculty of Electrical Engineering and Computing.

-Developers
+Adaptive discrete wavelet transform is a modern method used in signal processing for denoising, compression, etc. JPEG2000 is an example.

+ADWT is implemented using filter banks which are the static part and an adaptive part which tries to guess some parameters to improve the algorithm.
+The goal is to contribute to ADWT by speeding up the algorithm using CUDA architecture and to implement some new ideas concerning the adaptive part.

+It was previously implemented in Matlab, and I'm coding it in C++.

 ----------

 Matija Osrecki